deepanshs/mrsimulator/docs/user_guide/io/mrsim_IO.rst

 Saving and Loading Methods from a File
 --------------------------------------

-A list of methods in a **Simulator** object can be serialized to a file.
+A list of methods in a :ref:`simulator_api` object can be serialized to a file.
 Here we create a custom DAS method and serialize it to a file using the method :meth:`~mrsimulator.Simulator.export_methods`.